griffithlab/civic-panel/docs/Build custom capture panel.rst

 .. image:: images/Download_variants.png

-The file entitled "IDT_INPUT_custom_CIViC_variants.txt" will serve as the input file for probe design.
+The file entitled "IDT_INPUT_custom_CIViC_variants.txt" will serve as an example input file, suitable for IDT probe design.
 This file should be a tab separated text file whereby each row represents a genomic region that requires coverage.
 An example file is shown below:

 .. image:: images/Example_BED.png